 Voice and Speech Recognition technology has become especially widespread thanks to AI assistants such as Apple’s Siri, Amazon’s Alexa, Google’s OK Google, and Microsoft’s Cortana.

-This technology is similar to optical character recognition, but instead of the printed or handwritten text, your source of data is spoken word.
+This technology is similar to optical character recognition, but instead of the printed or handwritten text, your source of data is the spoken word.
 It can be used for speech-to-text translation as well as automatic subtitling (YouTube and Facebook both offer this service for the videos uploaded to their platforms.)

 As you can see, voice search can be applied virtually to any business – be it e-commerce, the hospitality sector, or food delivery.
 The good news is also that you do not have to create your own AI assistant, but it would be wise to consider integration with Siri (for example).
 The iOS 13 offers convenient conversational shortcuts that can help your customers do more with your business using just their voice and their phone.
 Why do we need pattern recognition here?
 To simplify the experience and make it straightforward.